AleenaSeby/JS-Mastering/README.md

 *->  `splice()` modifies the original array in place and returns an array containing the removed elements.

 `array.splice(start, deleteCount, item1, item2, ...)` - > You can use it both to remove and insert elements in a single operation.

+`Maps in JavaScript`

+A Map is a built-in object introduced in ES6 that is designed specifically for key–value storage.

+Keys can be of any type (objects, functions, primitives).

+Keeps insertion order of keys.

+Has useful built-in methods.